 to receive our newsletter and priority invitations to workshops, policy seminars and major political conferences.
 Engaging with Policy Network and following our activities brings free access to high-quality publications and research, and the opportunity to learn, engage and network with experts in your field.

-The Policy Network newsletter and website are accessed in over 86 countries, whilst our Political Observatory
+The Policy Network newsletter and website are read in over 86 countries, and our Political Observatory

 and State of the Left